 14 Jan to 17 May (18 weeks) - A short film

-The short film is mostly produced in the first semester where the students approach the film like a high-end commercial studio.
+The short film is mostly produced in the first session where the students approach the film like a high-end commercial studio.
 The entire cohort work on the one film, breaking up into the departments for story, concept, layout, modelling, rigging etc. Some students choose to stay in a single department, others want to jump between several roles.

-The leads function as directors/mentors/clients/teachers, doing whatever is required to keep the project on track and running masterclasses when needed and by halfway through the semester the tone of the studio feels similar to most production studios.
-Desk rounds are run in the morning, dailies in the theater run throughout the day, notes are taken, the work is improved constantly and iteratively until the semester is done.
+The leads function as directors/mentors/clients/teachers, doing whatever is required to keep the project on track and running masterclasses when needed and by halfway through the session the tone of the studio feels similar to most production studios.
+Desk rounds are run in the morning, dailies in the theater run throughout the day, notes are taken, the work is improved constantly and iteratively until the session is done.
 In previous years this means all the 'asset and performance' part of the pipe is done, and the 'output' part of the pipe (FX, lighting, comp) are about halfway complete.

 27 May to 2 Aug (10 weeks) - Explore realtime

-In second semester we ask everyone to play with and research everything in the emerging tech space; AR, VR, realtime, datavis, and invite in as many industry experts as we can in those fields.
-The aim is to break into cabals of 5 or 6 artists and those teams have to pitch what realtime project we will all work on in the final semester.
+In second session we ask everyone to play with and research everything in the emerging tech space; AR, VR, realtime, datavis, and invite in as many industry experts as we can in those fields.
+The aim is to break into cabals of 5 or 6 artists and those teams have to pitch what realtime project we will all work on in the final session.
 These professional grade pitches are presented to a panel of industry experts and involve whatever will help sell the idea.
 In the past this has been full playable prototypes of VR and AR projects, highly detailed mood boards and concept or mock up videos.

 12 Aug to 30 Nov (16 weeks) - Finish and polish

-The semester where we have to finish all the things!
+The session where we have to finish all the things!
 The chosen idea from studio 2 has to be completed to the quality expected at ALA (the closer to commercial releasable quality the better), the short from from studio 1 has to be finished, and inevitably other projects that have been started along the year all have to be finished.

 By this time the leads are involved less and less in the daily running of the studio and the students are largely running projects themselves.
 The leads will always step in if things are drifting away from the original goal, and they are always around to mentor and give guidance, but we've found by this stage of the year, most of the students are now at the level of professional industry artists.